royward/random-variate-poisson/README.md

 This can now be vectorized - both SSE and NEON support vectors of 16 8 bit unsigned integers, so 16 versions of the loop can be run at once.

-Note that with AVX2 or AVX512, 32 or 64 byte vectors could be used, but we choose to stick to 16 bits to maintain cross platform consistency.
+Note that with AVX2 or AVX512, 32 or 64 byte vectors could be used, but we choose to stick to 16 bytes to maintain cross platform consistency.